A mom is issuing an urgent warning to parents after her one-year-old son was tragically killed by a common household item.

 A large mirror fell on one-year-old Reed Dewey.
 Credit: @lindsaydewey/Instagram

-The mom continued: “The mirror hit his head in the most precise way and fractured his skull,” which caused a severe traumatic brain injury (TBI).
+“The mirror hit his head in the most precise way and fractured his skull,” she wrote.

 Related Article: Teenager Dies In Twin Brother’s Arms After Horrifying Incident At Track Meet